markwylde/markwylde/README.md

 ### Hello 👋

-I am a JavaScript web developer from the UK, currently living in Australia.
+I am a JavaScript web developer from the UK.

 - 🔭 I’m working on a scalable and shardable database system called [canhazdb](https://canhazdb.com).
 - 🌱 I’m learning about simple, automated deployments using Docker Swarm as an alternative to Kubernetes via [puzed](https://github.com/puzed).